-Join Anastasia McCune for an in-depth discussion in this video Adding video to the Flash project, part of Up and Running with Flash Professional.
+Join Anastasia McCune for an in-depth discussion in this video Adding video to the Flash project, part of Learning Flash Professional.

 Flash is the most common method of delivering video over the web.
 Sites like the New York Times and YouTube all rely on Flash to present video.
 Adding video to Flash is easy, but before adding it to Flash, the video itself must first be correctly formatted.
 The appropriate video format for Flash is Flash Video, which has an extension of .flv or .f4v.
 F4V is a newer Flash video format that supports the H.264 or High Definition video standard.

 Your viewers have to have at least Flash Player 9 to view H.264 video.
 So if you already have a video in FLV or F4V format, you're all set and are ready to use it in your Flash files.
 If you have a video that's not in those formats, you're still covered, because when you purchase Flash Professional, you also get a stand-alone application called Adobe Media Encoder.
 You can use Adobe Media Encoder to convert MOV, MPEGs, AVIs, WMVs, and some other video file formats into Flash video.